visore/QAudioCoder/ReadMe.txt

 The following examples are available:

-1. decode_and_play: Open an audio file, decode it and play it to the default output device.
+1. play: Open an audio file, decode it and play it to the default output device.
-2. encode_and_save: Record audio from the default input device, encode it and save it to a file.
+2. record: Record audio from the default input device, encode it and save it to a file.
 3. convert: Convert and audio file to another format.